The motivic anabelian geometry of local heights on abelian varieties: The main theorem (archimedean version)

 \section{The main theorem (archimedean version)}

-To conclude this paper, let us now prove theorem \ref{thm:main_theorem_archimedean}, the archimedean instance of our results relating local heights to Kummer maps.
+To complete the circle of ideas sketched in the introduction, let us now prove theorem \ref{thm:main_theorem_archimedean}, the archimedean instance of our results relating local heights to Kummer maps.
 One can prove this through direct calculation, but we will instead imitate the proofs of our other two main theorems and show that the description in theorem \ref{thm:main_theorem_archimedean} gives a well-defined family of functions $(\lambda_L)_L$ which satisfies a certain list of conditions uniquely defining the archimedean N\'eron log-metric.

-Central to this discussion is the mixed Hodge structure on the fundamental groupoids of smooth complex varieties, constructed by Hain \cite{hain_MHS} using Chen's non-abelian de Rham theorem\footnote{Strictly speaking, \cite{hain_MHS} only defines the mixed Hodge structure when $z=y$; \cite[Section 3]{hain-zucker} explains how to construct this in general from the free path-space fibration.}.
-If $Y/\C$ is a smooth connected variety, this takes the form of an ind-mixed Hodge structure on the reduced dual of the completed path-torsor coalgebra for each pair of points $y,z\in Y(\C)$.
+Central to this discussion is the mixed Hodge structure carried by the fundamental groupoids of smooth complex varieties, constructed by Hain \cite{hain_MHS} using Chen's non-abelian de Rham theorem\footnote{Strictly speaking, \cite{hain_MHS} only defines the mixed Hodge structure when $z=y$; \cite[Proposition 3.21]{hain-zucker} provides the construction in general.}.
+More precisely, if $Y/\C$ is a smooth connected variety, Hain constructs an ind-mixed Hodge structure \footnote{By an \emph{ind-mixed Hodge structure} we simply mean an ind-object in the category of mixed Hodge structures \cite[Definition 3.1]{peters-steenbrink} over an appropriate ring (for us, always $\Z$, $\Q$ or $\R$).
+Since morphisms of mixed Hodge structures are strict for the weight and Hodge filtrations \cite[Corollary 3.6]{peters-steenbrink}, an ind-mixed Hodge structure $V$ is equivalently a $\Z$-module (resp.\ $\Q$- or $\R$-vector space) endowed with a weight filtration on $V_\Q$ and a Hodge filtration on $V_\C$ such that $V$ is a filtered union of finitely generated submodules $V_n$ such the restriction of the weight and Hodge filtrations to $V_n$ define a mixed Hodge structure in the usual sense.
+Morphisms of ind-mixed Hodge structures are then just $\Z$-module (resp.\ $\Q$- or $\R$-vector space) homomorphisms compatible with the weight and Hodge filtrations -- these are automatically strict for both filtrations by the corresponding result for mixed Hodge structures \cite[Corollary 3.6]{peters-steenbrink}.} on the decompleted dual of the completed path-torsor coalgebra for each pair of points $y,z\in Y(\C)$.
 Here $J^\bullet$ denotes the filtration on $\Z\pi_1(Y(\C);y,z)$ induced by the filtration on $\Z\pi_1(Y(\C);y)$ (equivalently $\Z\pi_1(Y(\C);z)$) defined by powers of the augmentation ideal.
 This mixed Hodge structure is compatible with the algebra structure on $\Z\pi_1(Y(\C);y,z)^{\wedge\reddual}$ and with the path-composition and path-reversal maps, so that in particular when $y=z$, $\Z\pi_1(Y(\C);y)^{\wedge\reddual}$ carries an ind-mixed Hodge structure compatible with its Hopf algebra structure.